Coca-Cola: Holiday campaigns

 Throughout the years, Coca-Cola has released limited-time collector bottles for Christmas.

-The "Holidays are coming!" advertisement features a train of red delivery trucks, emblazoned with the Coca-Cola name and decorated with Christmas lights, driving through a snowy landscape and causing everything that they pass to light up and people to watch as they pass through.
+Debuted in 1995, the "Holidays are coming!" advertisement featured a train of red delivery trucks, emblazoned with the Coca-Cola name and decorated with Christmas lights, driving through a snowy landscape and causing everything that they pass to light up and people to watch as they pass through.

 The advertisement fell into disuse in 2001, as the Coca-Cola Company restructured its advertising campaigns so that advertising around the world was produced locally in each country, rather than centrally in the company's headquarters in Atlanta, Georgia.
 In 2007, the company brought back the campaign after, according to the company, many consumers telephoned its information center saying that they considered it to mark the beginning of Christmas.
 The advertisement was created by US advertising agency Doner, and has been part of the company's global advertising campaign for many years.

 Keith Law, a producer and writer of commercials for Belfast CityBeat, was not convinced by Coca-Cola's reintroduction of the advertisement in 2007, saying that "I do not think there's anything Christmassy about HGVs and the commercial is too generic."

 In 2001, singer Melanie Thornton recorded the campaign's advertising jingle as a single, "Wonderful Dream (Holidays Are Coming)", which entered the pop-music charts in Germany at no. 9.
 In 2005, Coca-Cola expanded the advertising campaign to radio, employing several variations of the jingle.

 In 2011, Coca-Cola launched a campaign for the Indian holiday Diwali.
 The campaign included commercials, a song, and an integration with Shah Rukh Khan's film Ra.One.

+In November 2024, Coca-Cola released three short AI-generated videos as its Christmas ads, reviving the original 1995 "Holidays are Coming" commercials.
+The ads were created by three AI studios: Secret Level, Silverside AI, and the Wild Card.
+Upon its release, the commercials drew backlash on social media, including criticism from Alex Hirsch, the creator of Gravity Falls.
+The company defended the ads, writing to The New York Times "Coca-Cola will always remain dedicated to creating the highest level of work at the intersection of human creativity and technology".
+The next year, in November 2025, Coca-Cola released another artificial intelligence commercial, executives claiming that this time it is more different from last year's.